 What To Pack for Your Trip to Frankfurt, Germany

 - Frankfurt is a walkable city…but only if you have the right travel shoes!
 Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip so that you can complete your Frankfurt walking tour without sore feet.
 I like to wear versatile sneakers and Kris prefers wearing these shoes by Merrell.

 Frankfurt is gorgeous – and we’re certain you’ll be snapping tons of photos during your trip.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.

-- It’s easy to get turned around in any foreign city…and especially Frankfurt!
+- It’s easy to get turned around in any foreign city…even Frankfurt!
 Make sure to have a good city map and/or guidebook before arriving.
 Visitors can pick up a free Frankfurt train map at the Frankfurt Tourist Information Center in the main train station.

 We think travel insurance is essential!
 Delayed flights, lost luggage and illness while abroad can all happen unexpectedly – and trip insurance can help.
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.